-Evaluates a trained estimator of the log likelihood ratio (or, if method is 'sally' or 'sallino', the score).
+Evaluates a trained estimator of the log likelihood ratio, the log likelihood, or the score, depending on the method.

 - x [str or ndarray] Sample of observations, or path to numpy file with observations, as saved by the madminer.sampling.SampleAugmenter functions. - theta0_filename [str or None, optional] Path to an unweighted sample of numerator parameters, as saved by the madminer.sampling.SampleAugmenter functions.
-Required if the estimator was trained with the 'alice', 'alice2', 'alices', 'alices2', 'carl', 'carl2', 'nde', 'rascal', 'rascal2', 'rolr', 'rolr2', or 'scandal' method.
+Required if the estimator was trained with the 'alice', 'alicee', 'alices', 'alices', 'carl', 'carl2', 'nde', 'rascal', 'rascal2', 'rolr', 'rolr2', or 'scandal' method.
 Default value: None. - theta1_filename [str or None, optional] Path to an unweighted sample of denominator parameters, as saved by the madminer.sampling.SampleAugmenter functions.
 Required if the estimator was trained with the 'alice2', 'alices2', 'carl2', 'rascal2', or 'rolr2' method.
 Default value: None. - test_all_combinations [bool, optional] If method is not 'sally' and not 'sallino': If False, the number of samples in the observable and theta files has to match, and the likelihood ratio is evaluated only for the combinations $r(x_i \mid theta0_i, theta1_i)$.
 If True, $r(x_i \mid theta0_j, theta1_j)$ for all pairwise combinations i, j are evaluated.
 Default value: True. - evaluate_score [bool, optional] If method is not 'sally' and not 'sallino', this sets whether in addition to the likelihood ratio the score is evaluated.
-Default value: False. - return_grad_x [bool, optional] If True, $grad_x \log r(x)$ or $grad_x t(x)$ (for 'sally' or 'sallino' estimators) are returned in addition to the other outputs.
 Default value: False.